 \section{Introduction}

-Deformable registration of surfaces is a fundamental problem in computer-aided design and computer graphics.
-The problem is critical for a wide range of applications such as shape interpolation \cite{Baek2015,Kilian:2007:GMS:1275808.1276457}, statistical shape analysis and modeling \cite{allen2003space,Baek2012}, geometry transfer \cite{sumner2004deformation}, and such.
-Among others, finding the point-wise correspondence between surfaces is the main challenge for a successful registration, which, however, is known to be a NP-hard problem.
-To this end, a well defined local shape descriptor and an accurate similarity metric can increase the success rate of a registration algorithm significantly, as they provide a tool for quantifying the similarity between two points computationally.
+Point-to-point correspondence matching between surfaces is a fundamental problem in computer-aided design and computer graphics.
+The problem is critical for a wide range of applications such as shape interpolation \citep{Baek2015,Kilian:2007:GMS:1275808.1276457}, statistical shape analysis and modeling \citep{allen2003space,Baek2012}, geometry transfer \citep{sumner2004deformation}, and such.
+To this end, a well defined local shape descriptor and an accurate similarity metric can be greatly useful, as they provide a tool for quantifying the similarity between two points numerically.

-For the last decade, a family of spectral descriptors (e.g., \cite{Reuter2006,rustamov2007laplace,sun2009concise,aubry2011wave,bronstein2010scale}) that utilizes the eigendecomposition of the Laplace-Beltrami operator \cite{rosenberg1997} has drawn lots of attention among the researchers in relevant fields.
-This is because the spectrum of the Laplace-Beltrami operator has many desirable properties, such as isometry invariance, multiscaleness, parametrization independence, and so on \cite{reuter2005laplace,sun2009concise}.
-In fact, the spectral descriptors in general show superior performances compared to other types of descriptors \cite{lian2013comparison}, especially for the tasks such as shape retrieval \cite{li2014spatially,bronstein2010scale}, mesh segmentation \cite{aubry2011pose,fang2011heat} and isometric matching \cite{ovsjanikov2010one}.
-However, despite of all the desirable properties, they often struggle in most of the surface registration tasks, especially when the disparity between the surfaces is relatively large.
-This is because the spectral descriptors, by definition, are highly sensitive to the metric distortion.
-Therefore, even though they work generally well with the isometric registration tasks (e.g., surface scans of the same individual with different postures), but not so well with the deformable registration tasks (e.g., registering a skinny person to an obese person).
+For the last decade, a family of spectral descriptors \citep{Reuter2006,rustamov2007laplace,sun2009concise,aubry2011wave,bronstein2010scale} that utilizes the eigendecomposition of the Laplace-Beltrami operator \citep{rosenberg1997} has drawn lots of attention among the researchers in relevant fields.
+This is because the spectrum of the Laplace-Beltrami operator has many advantegeous properties, such as isometry invariance, multiscaleness, parametrization independence, resistance to geometric/topological noise, and so on \citep{reuter2005laplace,sun2009concise}.
+In fact, the spectral descriptors in general show superior performances compared to other types of descriptors \citep{lian2013comparison}, especially for the tasks such as shape retrieval \citep{li2014spatially,bronstein2010scale}, mesh segmentation \citep{aubry2011pose,fang2011heat} and isometric matching \citep{ovsjanikov2010one}.
+However, despite of all the desirable properties, they often struggle in many correspondence matching tasks, especially when the disparity between the surfaces is relatively large.
+This is because the spectral descriptors, by their definition, are highly sensitive to the metric distortion.
+Therefore, even though they work generally well in isometric cases where the metric distortion is small (e.g., surface scans of the same individual with different postures), but not quite well in non-isometric cases (e.g., matching between a skinny person and an obese person).